folio-org/stripes/doc/permissions.md

 The definition of a permission may include one or more sub-permissions.
 A user who has a permission automatically has all of its sub-permissions (and all their sub-permissions, and so on).

 A permission with no sub-permissions is called an _atomic permission_, and one that does have sub-permissions is called a _compound permission_.
 (We sometimes also use the term "permission set" for the latter; but since permission sets are permissions -- just those that happen to have sub-permissions -- the permission-vs-permission-set dichotomy is misleading.)

+### Permission enforcement on back-end and front-end

+Permissions get associated with users.
+A user is allowed to perform an operation only if they have the necessary permission.

+Most permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
+But the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail due to lack of permissions.
+For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the attempt to do so would be rejected by the back-end module.

+A few permissions are checked only on the UI side: for example, the link to the Items UI module is displayed only to users who have the `module.items.enabled` permission.
+While a different UI could bypass such UI-only permissions, doing so would not violate security as the back-end permissions would still be checked.
+Omitting UI elements for which the relevant back-end features will not permit operations is a service to the user, not a security feature.

 ### Sources of permissions